traefik/traefik/docs/content/getting-started/install-traefik.md

     * Prefer a fixed version than the latest that could be an unexpected version.
     ex: `traefik:v2.0.0`
-    * Docker images comes in 2 flavors: scratch based or alpine based.
+    * Docker images are alpine based.
     * All the orchestrator using docker images could fetch the official Traefik docker image.

 ## Use the Binary Distribution